JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 In the case of run configuration settings, the settings object is `RunConfiguration` itself.
 Settings specific to a program runner must implement [`ConfigurationPerRunnerSettings`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/ConfigurationPerRunnerSettings.java).

-If a settings editor is complex, consider splitting it into multiple editors.
-These editors should be added to the [`SettingsEditorGroup`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/SettingsEditorGroup.java) object, which is a `SettingsEditor`'s implementation itself and must be returned from `getConfigurationEditor()` or `getRunnerSettingsEditor()`.
-Each editor added to the group is displayed in a separate tab.
-See [`ApplicationConfiguration.getConfigurationEditor()`](%gh-ic%/java/execution/impl/src/com/intellij/execution/application/ApplicationConfiguration.java) as a reference.

 If the settings editor requires validation, implement [`CheckableRunConfigurationEditor`](%gh-ic%/platform/lang-api/src/com/intellij/execution/impl/CheckableRunConfigurationEditor.java).

+If the settings editor is complex, see [](#simplifying-settings-editors) for solutions.

 **Example**: [DemoSettingsEditor](%gh-sdk-samples%/run_configuration/src/main/java/org/jetbrains/sdk/runConfiguration/DemoSettingsEditor.java) from the `run_configuration` code sample.